 There are a number of external funding bodies that exist to support study in the UK.
 Government departments, international agencies, charitable organisations and private companies may also be able to provide financial support for certain subject areas.
 A good starting point is to contact your local British Council office.
 They can provide up-to-date advice on what is available for your country and you can search for scholarships online.

-Certificates awarded by states in conjunction with an ATAR score between 85 and 90 are considered (except OP for which band 5-2 is accepted).
+Certificates awarded by states in conjunction with an ATAR score between 85 and 92 are considered (except OP, for which Band 5-1 is accepted).
 The requirements may vary depending on the state and the course you're applying for.

 - Australian Capital Territory ACT Year 12 Certificate + ATAR